facebook/react/packages/react-devtools-inline/README.md

 const DevTools = initializeFrontend(contentWindow);

 // <DevTools /> interface can be rendered in the parent window at any time now...
+// Be sure to use either ReactDOM.unstable_createRoot()
+// or ReactDOM.unstable_createSyncRoot() to render this component.

 // Let the backend know the frontend is ready and listening. activateBackend(contentWindow);